xeon1989/Proton-X50-APK-Installer-ATLAS/Install_Your_Own_Apps.md

 13. Now you have prepared your USB!
 Place content inside "install" in FAT32 formatted USB and plug to USB.
 Rest of steps are the same as standard installation.
 14. If you want to reuse the USB after executing files, rename folder "b832bc61472727635baffcf25dd28e9f239273e2_done" to "b832bc61472727635baffcf25dd28e9f239273e2".

+# Uninstall app custom app

+1. Delete or move files in your USB drive, then copy content of /Custom App/uninstall/ to USB drive.
+2. Plug it in IHU and wait for reboot.